NEWS RELEASE

 "Value-adding life cycle commercial" project that reflects the desire to be closely involved with the local community

-This project aimed to increase the value of assets owned by The Johnan Shinkin Bank (a bank branch and employee dormitory) that were over 40 years old, in a sustainable way.
-The building's use and specifications were restructured (the surplus space of the bank branch was turned into a cafe, and the employee dormitory was changed to a share house/office, etc.), bringing vitality to the local area.
-In addition, accepting the bank's strong desire to value local businesses, we supported the creation of a system that included local businesses and the realization of work efficiency for those involved in the construction.
+This project aimed to increase the value of assets owned by The Johnan Shinkin Bank (a financial branch and employee dormitory) that were over 40 years old, in a sustainable way.
+The building's use and specifications were restructured (the surplus space in the financial branch was converted into a cafe, and the employee dormitory was converted into a shared house/office, etc.), bringing vitality to the local area.
+In addition, in response to the bank's strong desire to value local businesses, we supported the creation of a system that included local businesses and the realization of operational efficiency improvements for those involved in the construction work.

-This management, which aims to increase value throughout the entire life cycle, is expected to be rolled out in a variety of projects depending on the building's use, scale, degree of deterioration, etc.
+This management, which aims to raise the value of a building throughout its entire life cycle, is expected to be rolled out to a variety of projects depending on the building's use, scale, degree of deterioration, etc.

 [Project Management Award]